chrisbombino/cs631-project/README.md

 0. create account on twitter and apply for developer account. fill in application. approved within seconds. get keys (more on this later)

-a. crete app
+  a. create app in https://developer.twitter.com/en/portal/projects-and-apps
   b.
 Go to the app > keys and tokens

 generate and copy: